Ensure a Good Nights Rest (How to sleep better, faster, stronger!)

 Create a consistent sleeping pattern and get your beauty sleep.
 Try to sleep and wake up at the same time every night and have that schedule consist of a full 8 hours of sleep.
 Several people (including myself at one point) like to boast that they function fine on 6 hours of sleep, but the reality is that even though we operate OK on 6 hours of sleep, we are not operating to the best of our ability.
 The gene that allows you to truly function perfectly with only 6 hours of sleep or less is found in less than 3% of the population.
 So getting your “beauty sleep” is very important for 97% of the population.

-And last but not least… the same way it feels good to have clean sheets, the rest of your bedroom should follow suit and be uncluttered to put your mind at ease.
+The same way it feels good to have clean sheets, the rest of your bedroom should follow suit and be uncluttered to put your mind at ease.
+Some people with insomnia have incredibly dirty and cluttered bedrooms and to those I say, well, I would too if I had to sleep there!

-Hope that helps!
 If you got any tips that help you sleep better I would love to hear them!